Alaska Heat Pump Rebates

 What's available in Alaska

 Alaska has no unified statewide heat pump rebate, but ACES (Accelerating Clean Energy Savings) is a large EPA-funded coastal-communities program running through Alaska Heat Smart.
-Chugach Electric and Homer Electric offer modest utility rebates.
-AHFC has not launched the state HEEHRA implementation as of late 2025.
+Utility-specific rebates (Chugach, Homer Electric, AP&T, Cordova Electric) cover specific service territories — most households can stack only one utility rebate plus ACES (or CHIP, if income-qualified).
+AHFC has not launched the state HEEHRA implementation as of mid-2026; AHFC's New Home Construction Rebate is the only AHFC residential rebate currently active.

 HEEHRA rebate: Point-of-sale rebate up to $8,000 for households at or below 80% of area median income.
 Funded by the IRA, administered by each state.
-Alaska is currently accepting applications.
+Alaska is finalizing program rules.

 Alaska rebate programs